Chapter 4 Spatial Data in R

 ## Projected CRS: Albers

 In sp objects, you do these operations with the sp::over() function.
-Access the associated vignette by pasting vignette("over") in the console when the sp package is loaded.
+Access the associated vignette by running vignette("over") in the console when the sp package is loaded.

 # hand make a SpatialPoints object